Choosing ceiling insulation

 There are two common types of ceiling insulation: bulk, which fits between or rolls over ceiling joists, and loose-fill, which is blown in.

-If you install segments between joists, you need to put in higher R-value insulation to make up for the heat that gets lost through the timber - check the table of minimum recommended R-values for existing homes.
+If you install segments between joists, you need to put in higher R-value insulation to make up for the heat that gets lost through the timber - check the table of minimum recommended R-values for existing homes below.

 Loose-fill insulation is blown onto the ceiling.
 It can be an option if there’s not enough space in your roof to move around and install bulk insulation.
 Otherwise we recommend using bulk insulation (blankets or segments).